btovar/lobster/hackathon_instructions.md

 # Possible Errors
 After submitting a lobster process and starting a work_queue_factory, if there are no errors in `process.err` or `process_debug.log` but workers are never assigned to the job, try the follwing:
 - Kill the current work_queue_factory.
-- Restart the work_queue_factory using the absolute path of work_queue: `nohup /afs/crc.nd.edu/group/ccl/software/x86_64/redhat9/cctools/stable/bin/work_queue_factory -T condor -M "lobster_${USER}.*" -dall -o /tmp/wq-factory-${USER}/debug.log -C factory.json --runos cc7-wq-7.11.1 > /tmp/wq-factory-${USER}/factory.log &`

-If that does not result in workers being spawned, you can try running a worker directly with the following command:
+- Try running a worker directly with the following command:
 - `apptainer exec --bind /cvmfs:/cvmfs --bind $CONDA_PREFIX:/conda_env /afs/crc.nd.edu/group/ccl/software/runos/images/cc7-wq-7.11.1.img /conda_env/bin/work_queue_worker -M "lobster_${USER}.*" -dall --cores 1 --disk 10000 -t 150`
+- If the manual worker succeeds and not the work_queue_factory then it may indicate a bug in lobster, or your environment.
+Save your logs and contact the development team for help.

+# Other Troubleshooting
+- Did you remember to re-new your proxy?
+- Unset PYTHONPATH and PERL5LIB?
+- In the right conda env?
+Run `work_queue_factory --version` and check the output for 7.11.1.